ejuelibm/fs2020/README.md

 `ibmcloud plugin install infrastructure-service`

-This lab will be using Gen 2 of the VPC.
+This Tutorial will be using Gen 2 of the VPC.
 Set your CLI to target Gen2.

 `ibmcloud is target --gen 2`